TheArtificial/rails-wiki/README.md

 **This has been abstracted from a proprietary tool, and so is not well documented and lacks a standalone test suite.**

-This aims to become a suitable replacement for [GollumRails](https://github.com/dancinglightning/gollum_rails), which confusingly does not use gollum-lib, but also provides an engine with Gollum-like features.
+This aims to become a suitable replacement for [GollumRails](https://github.com/dancinglightning/gollum_rails), which does not actually use gollum-lib, but also provides an engine with Gollum-like features.
+(The name is historic.)

 If instead of a mountable engine you want to use gollum-lib to weave wiki functionality into your own models  and views, consider [gollum_rails](https://github.com/nirnanaaa/gollum_rails).